FilipMasar/cryptocurrency/README.md

 OPTIONS:

     -a list
-        add __list__ of currencies into your favourite
+        add list of currencies into your favourite.
+List of cryptocurrencies has to be separated by comma.
+It has to be lowercase and spaces has to be replaced by dash.
+E.g. ethereum,bitcoin-cash

     -r list
-        email address(es), which the notification will be sent on
-        format: -m mail1@domain1 ... mailN@domainN
-        where can be N mail addresses separated by space
-        default: no mail will be send
+        remove list of currencies from your favourite List of cryptocurrencies has to be separated by comma.
+It has to be lowercase and spaces has to be replaced by dash.
+E.g. ethereum,bitcoin-cash

     -c currency
         determines, what the mail notification will contain